denizkaya20/Unigram-Bigram/README.md

 # Unigram-Bigram
-In this project, a python program has been written that finds the Unigram and Bigram numbers in a given text and calculates all smoothed bigram probability values using the Add-k smoothing method.
+Unigram and Bigram Language Model Calculation
+Overview
+This project calculates unigram and bigram probabilities from a given set of sentences.
+Additionally, Add-k smoothing is applied to adjust the probabilities, and the likelihood of a new sentence is calculated based on these smoothed probabilities.